DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 2. Use 'Raspberry Pi imager' to pre-configure the Raspberry Pi operating system and write it to the SSD.
 3. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on.
 4. Once the Pi has booted up, connect to the system remotely from your Mac or Windows PC using SSH and run the DigiNode Setup script.
-5. Make sure the Raspberry Pi has a fixed IP address on your network and open the relevant ports on your router.
+5. Assign the Raspberry Pi a fixed IP address on your network and open the relevant ports on your router.

 ## STEP 1 - Connect the SSD to your Windows or Mac computer